multum/pg-differ/docs/cli.md

 - Default: `false`
 - Required: `false`

-Force sync of tables (drop and create)
+Force synchronization of tables and sequences (drop and create)

 ### version